buxh/Discord-Streaming-Status/README.md

 Double click `run.bat`.

-Go to any text channel and type `$stream` followed by your custom stream message for expample `$stream hello`, this will stream the word "hello".
+Go to any text channel and type `$stream` followed by your custom stream message for example `$stream hello`, this will stream the word "hello".

 Keep the py file open in the background so your streaming status doesn't expire.